joelchrono12/joelchrono12.ml/contact.md

 - **🐘 [Mastodon](/mastodon)** - This is my main social media of choice, I post often and I am quite active too.
-I am  This is my main social media of choice, I post often and I am quite active too.
 You are probably already following me, but if you arent, make sure to do so!
 - **✉️ [Email](mailto:joel.chrono@disroot.org)** - I started using email more often now, you can send me an ecrypted email using my public PGP Key, download it [here](/pgp), I would appreciate if you use said encryption.
 - **[XMPP](xmpp:chrono76@chat.sum7.eu)** - This is more of a protocol that can be used with different clients.
 It's more minimal and easier to self-host than Matrix.
 Clients like [Conversations](https://conversations.im/) or [Blabber.im](https://blabber.im/) provide encryption via [OMEMO](https://conversations.im/omemo/), This is a great way to contact me quickly since Matrix notifications are less reliable for me.
     <details>